How much is your business worth?

 Image for business value concept.
 Two business partners in formal wear and with protective yellow helmets on heads walking and talking about business.
 Younger one holding folder with data while older one using tablet.

-For many small business owners, their business is their largest asset and for many, one that is expected to help fund their retirement.
+For many small business owners, their business is their largest asset and one that is expected to help fund their retirement.
 But what is your business actually worth and what sets a high-value business apart?

 Every business owner is naturally curious about just how much their business is worth.
 However, for every business that sells at an attractive price, there are others that struggle to sell, let alone fetch a premium.
 The question is, what makes a difference?